 Groundwater purging and sampling activities were conducted using electric submersible pumps.
 These activities were conducted in accordance with applicable portions of Sections 6.1, 6.2, 6.3 and 8.1.4 of the Standard Guide for Sampling Groundwater Monitoring Wells (ASTM International, Publication D4448).
 Non-dedicated sampling equipment which came into contact with groundwater samples was decontaminated prior to sampling each well to reduce the potential for cross-contamination.
 Groundwater samples were collected by filling the sample containers directly from the disposable tubing connected to the pump or from a disposable bailer.
 Care was taken to minimize agitation of the samples.
 Samples were placed in laboratory-provided containers with appropriate preservatives, per Section 9 of ASTM D4448.
-Samples were properly preserved on ice in the field and shipped to Pace Analytical Services, LLC of St. Rose, Louisiana and/or Eurofins TestAmerica of Pensacola, Florida, for analysis of the CCR groundwater detection monitoring parameters by the following methods: chloride, fluoride and sulfate by 300.0; total dissolved solids (TDS) by 2540C; and metals by 6020.
-Eurofins Environment Testing America's Pensacola, Florida lab was also used for verification resampling analyses, as needed.
+Samples were properly preserved on ice in the field and shipped to Waypoint Analytical of Ridgeland, Mississippi, or Eurofins Environment Testing America's Pensacola, Florida laboratory for analysis of the CCR groundwater detection monitoring parameters by the following methods: chloride, fluoride and sulfate by 300.0; total dissolved solids (TDS) by 2540C; and metals by 6010/6020.
 Full chain-of-custody protocols were observed during sample collection, transportation, and analysis.
 Sample shipment/transport procedures were conducted per Sections 9.9 through 9.11 of ASTM D4448.